Sales Coaching Program

 Deep Coaching Skills

-Managers learn by doing, through a service of realistic and challenging coaching scenarios, and our reinforcement tools ensure they continue coaching with the right frequency and to the right level.
+Managers learn by doing, through a series of realistic and challenging coaching scenarios, and our reinforcement tools ensure they continue coaching with the right frequency and to the right level.

 Integration with Sales Training

 3DSC training is often run back to back with a one-day version of the training that the sales team is going through.
-We also provide coach-the-coach services to help embed coaching behaviours.
+We also provide coach-the-coach services to help embed coaching behaviors.

 Coaching from sales managers is critical for us: Imparta has helped us to focus the activities of managers on those that create improved sales capabilities, making them more effective, and dramatically improved our performance.Sales Leader, Manufacturing